Skip to content

 📎 Related Australian Calculators 🏠 Australian Mortgage Calculator 2025–2026 · 📊 Cost of Living Calculator Australia

 Disclaimer: Estimates only.
 Based on official ATO 2025–26 tax rates.
 Includes Stage 3 cuts (effective 1 Jul 2024).
-HELP rates use current ATO thresholds.
+HELP uses the ATO marginal system.
 Does not constitute financial advice.
 Consult a registered tax agent for your exact position.
 Last updated: May 2026.

-ATO Tax Calculator 2025–2026: Calculate Your Australian Income Tax Instantly
+ATO Tax Calculator 2025–2026: Calculate Your Australian Income Tax & Take-Home Pay

 Every Australian employee needs to know what they actually take home — not just their gross salary.
-The ATO tax calculator 2025–2026 on this page uses the official Australian Taxation Office tax brackets, updated for the Stage 3 tax cuts that took effect on 1 July 2024.
-Whether you are an employee, contractor, or comparing a job offer, this tool gives you an accurate estimate in seconds.
+Our ATO tax calculator 2025–2026 uses the official Australian Taxation Office tax brackets, updated for the Stage 3 cuts effective from 1 July 2024, plus 2025–26 super, Medicare, LITO, and HELP rules.
+Whether you’re an employee, contractor, or comparing a job offer, you get an accurate estimate in seconds — for free.

 📋 Table of Contents